 We work with independent market research agencies to conduct research among consumers of all communications services, and with specialist suppliers in areas such as gathering data on the fixed-line and mobile broadband speeds that consumers actually receive.

 We have a number of regular, recurring tracker surveys that are run once a year or more often, to provide us with time-series data about consumers’ behaviour and attitudes in relation to communications devices and services.
 The tracker surveys feed in to a wide variety of Ofcom’s publications and projects, and all the data releases can be seen in the statistical release calendar , and in Ofcom’s open data portal.

-Our annual publications such as the Communications Market Report, the ICMR, the Connected Nations report and our media literacy reports, use data collected from our tracker surveys, as well as data that we collect directly from broadcasters and telecoms operators as part of our regulatory duties, and third-party data that we buy from specialist providers.
+Our annual publications such as the Communications Market Report, the Online Nation Report, the Comparing Service Quality report, the Connected Nations report and our media literacy reports, use data collected from our tracker surveys, as well as data that we collect directly from broadcasters and telecoms operators as part of our regulatory duties, and third-party data that we buy from specialist providers.

 We also commission specific pieces of research in response to new topics that arise in the markets we regulate, and in relation to changing or emerging consumer concerns.
-Recent (2016) examples include our research into potentially offensive language on radio and TV and linear versus non-linear viewing.
+Recent (2019) examples include our research into online harms and mobile handset charging.

 Our market intelligence team collects and analyses information from industry; directly, by using our power to make formal requests; and indirectly, by using third-party information sources.
 It monitors and interprets market developments and industry trends, across the media and telecommunications sectors and other relevant industries, at company, sector, UK and overseas levels.
 We publish quarterly telecoms data updates and telecoms and pay-TV complaints statistics, and broadband speeds data.